cloudmesh-community/book/chapters/run-at-boot.md

    ```

    If you are doing this for the first time, you will be asked to chose
    an editor.
-Please, choose your favourite editor
+Please, choose your favorite editor
 2. To run the program at boot time, add the following line to the at the end
    of the file